El barberillo de Lavapiés: Act 1

-In El Pardo park, festive crowds of pedlars, young lovers and students bustle around.
+In El Pardo park, festive crowds of peddlers, young lovers and students bustle around.
 The dentist-barber Lamparilla enters and sings of his career before aiming his comments at the government.
 Paloma comes on next, singing.
 Although Lamparilla loves her, she just flirts back at him.
 Next the Marquesita enters incognito for a secret meeting with Don Juan de Peralta, a fellow conspirator in a plot of the Infanta to get rid of the unpopular prime minister Grimaldi and to replace him with Floridablanca.
 Before they can retire for discussions, Don Luis, the nephew of Grimaldi and her fiancé, arrives.
 He notices the Marquesita with Juan and fetches guards to challenge him.
 A duel seems likely.

 La Marquesita asks her seamstress La Paloma what to do to help save Juan, explaining the situation.
 Lamparilla joins them and they agree to dress her up in festive garb as a distant cousin to effect her escape.
 When Luis returns, Lamparilla leads a veiled woman away, into a neighbouring house.
 When the police come to the inn, Lamparilla at first diverts attention, but when Luis tells Don Pedro, the guards' commander, of the conspiracy, a sedan chair is carried on to take the prisoners.
 But when it leaves, it is Lamparilla who peeks out between the curtains.

 Act 2

 In the Plaza de Lavapiés, the locals gossip about the disappearance of Lamparilla while guards keep watch.
 The barber suddenly appears, claiming that he was only held for smashing up street lamps.
 Paloma meets La Marquesita and thanks her for the money which was used to bribe the jailer, and the Marquesita tries to get Lamparilla to be part of the plot against Grimaldi.
 She asks Lamparilla to get some louts to destroy the street lamps and divert the guards' attention.

 Don Luis arrives to talk of love to the Marquesita, suspecting her of being unfaithful.
 She refuses to see him for four days, then joins the conspirators next door.
 Luis comes back in disguise with the other plotters.
 Paloma and Lamparilla are alone when they notice masked men going into La Marquesita's house.
 Don Luis and Don Pedro arrive to prepare to snatch them.
 When the troublemakers come to smash the lamps, Lamparilla begins to sing a seguidille to distract the guards.
 As the guards prepare to grab the plotters, Paloma warns La Marquesita who is just able to escape through adjoining shops with the co-conspirators.
 The acts closes in confusion as the guards cannot decide whether to chase the plotters or arrest the troublemakers.